vityevato/beardie/README.md

 If the **smart mode** does not work properly, you can force the player to be active.
 To do this, use the **Set Active Player Window** command.

 ### Automatic Updates

-BeardedSpice will automatically notify you when a new release is available.
+Beardie will automatically notify you when a new release is available.

 ### Up to Date Media Strategies

 First, what is a Media Strategy?
-This is what we call a [template](template-explained.js) with custom javascript aimed at a specific website, allowing the BeardedSpice program to control it with the media keys.
+This is what we call a [template](template-explained.js) with custom javascript aimed at a specific website, allowing the Beardie program to control it with the media keys.

 Second, the Compatibility Updates option allows you to check for added or changed Media Strategies that were contributed since the last official release.